KernelGamut32/terraform-fundamentals-public/exercises/06/README.md

 1. Run init and apply.

- * notice that terraform manages each resource as if there is no module division
+ * Notice that terraform manages each resource as if there is no module division
- * that is, the resources are bucketed into one big change list, but under the hood Terraform's dependency graph will show some separation
+ * That is, the resources are bucketed into one big change list, but under the hood Terraform's dependency graph will show some separation
- * it's difficult, for example, to create dependencies between two resources that are in different modules
+ * It's difficult, for example, to create dependencies between two resources that are in different modules
- * you can, however, use interpolation to create a variable dependency between two modules at the root level, ensuring one is created before the other
+ * You can, however, use interpolation to create a variable dependency between two modules at the root level, ensuring one is created before the other
 <br/><br/>
  Specific applications where direct resource dependency is required necessitate grouping those resources into a single module or project.